The Tragedy of Robin Williams: The Man, the Myth and Why His Legacy Remains So Complicated - E! Online

 Zelda has taken a number of breaks from social media since losing her dad, usually deciding to sign off for awhile when the unsolicited commentary would get to be too much.
 These days she has an Instagram account that she doesn't use but she does tweet, mainly about her work (in addition to acting she's been making music videos), and also to honor her father.

-She shared some family photos she unearthed in March, and in April, response to a joke someone made about Julia Roberts being only 6 inches tall in her role as Tinkerbell in Hook, Zelda replied, "On the contrary, Dad was hundreds of feet tall and enormously hairy.
+She shared some family photos and in response to a joke someone made about Julia Roberts being only 6 inches tall in her role as Tinkerbell in Hook, Zelda replied, "On the contrary, Dad was hundreds of feet tall and enormously hairy.
 For s--ts and giggles, he would occasionally strip naked and take a girl on a date to climb the Empire State Building."

 Williams would have been proud.